KapilKataria-nix/90DaysOfDevOps/2023/day03/tasks.md

-Day 3 Task: Basic Linux Commands
+Day 3 Task: Basic Linux Commands (Done)

 Task: What is the linux command to